-LSI Corp. released its first 6 Gbps SAS system, the LSI Engenio 2600, which aims to improve scalability and provide multiprotocol host connectivity, drive support and advanced data
+LSI Corp. released its first 6 Gbps SAS system, the LSI Engenio 2600, which aims to improve scalability and provide multiprotocol host connectivity, drive support and advanced data security features.

 The LSI Engenio 2600 doubles the capacity of its predecessor by offering pay-as-you-grow scalability to 96 drives in either 2.5-inch or 3.5-inch form factors.
 The system has four native 6-gig SAS host interfaces and supports either eight iSCSI or eight 8 Gbps Fibre Channel hosts per dual controller.
 LSI sells storage systems through OEM partners.
 No partners have released systems based on the LSI Engenio 2600 yet, but its predecessor, the Engenio 1000 series, is sold by Dell, IBM, Oracle/Sun and SGI.